gritzko/swarm-ron-docs/replica.md

 Hence, they have different replica ids.
 As all the client's sessions are connected to the same peer, it is possible to recycle session ids by invalidating long-unseen sessions.
 1-2 chars is enough for a session id chunk.

+## Compound ids

+Replica ids are normally used as the second part of a [Lamport timestamp](stamp.md).
+Hence, they are part of stamps and object ids.
+Also, replica ids are a part of stamp-like identifiers which are not stamps per se:

+* db replica id has a form of `dbname+replicaid` (this one is used when either a client or a server has multiple databases open)
+* connection id has a form of `timestamp+replicaid` (the timestamp comes from the upstream, while the replica id refers to the downstream)